rpalmerdev/SequenceBoard/README.md

 Aims to be a six-channel desktop loopback recorder with built-in sequencer.
 For making meme-y beats with whatever is playing on your desktop.

 ## **✅Currently working:**
-Loopback recording and playback on Windows to six channels in the GUI with per-channel volume control.
+Loopback recording and playback on **Windows** to six channels in the GUI with per-channel volume control.
 Basically a soundboard.
 *Note: currently working on **my** Windows desktop with a 13900k.
 Have noticed some playback issues on my laptop and am investigating.*

 ## **❌Currently working on:**
-Audio trimming with visible waveforms, real-time gain meters, effects processing, sequencer, UI improvements, general performance and reliability, Linux compatiblity.
+Audio trimming with visible waveforms, real-time gain meters, effects processing, sequencer, UI improvements, general performance and reliability, Linux/Mac compatiblity.

 ## **🩼Dependencies:**
 [PyAudioWPatch](https://github.com/s0d3s/PyAudioWPatch/)